zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/deploy-infra/deploy-infra-orm.md

 ## Introduction

-In this lab exercise, we will introduce you to modern practices for deploying Cloud Native Applications through an automated CI/CD pipeline, and the first one is `GitOps`.

-GitOps is a paradigm for application development and operations.
-It provides a developer-centric experience for operating infrastructure.
-It consists of declarative description of an immutable infrastructure and its desired state, stored in a Git repository.

-To deploy/provision application and infrastructure, you need to update your git repository and then create a pull/merge request so that someone can review your code and accept the changes.
-Those changes should be deployed to your servers/infrastructure through an automation process.

-As part of this lab, you will turn into a SRE/Platform Administrator and will provision all the Infrastructure resources used by your applicaitons through Infrastructure As Code (IaC) using [Terraform](https://www.terraform.io) on [Oracle Cloud Infrastructure Resource Manager service (ORM)](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm).
+In this lab exercise, you will turn into a SRE/Platform Administrator and will provision all the Infrastructure resources used by your applicaitons through Infrastructure As Code (IaC) using [Terraform](https://www.terraform.io) on [Oracle Cloud Infrastructure Resource Manager service (ORM)](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm).

-If you are not familar with Terraform, this is an open-source tool that allow you to write infrastructure as code using declarative configuration files.
+If you are not familar with Terraform, this is an open-source tool that allow you to write infrastructure as code using declarative configuration files that will represent the state of your infrastructure.
 OCI Resource Manager allows you to share and manage Terraform configurations and state files across multiple teams and platforms.
 You can connect Resource Manager to your Git repository by setting up a Configuration Source Provider.

 ![Diagram](./images/sre_infrastructure_onboarding.png)